 where appropriate, information about individuals' health, and contact details for their next of kin;

 references given or received by the Company about employees and information provided by previous employees and/or other professionals or organisations working with employees.

 HOW THE COMPANY COLLECTS DATA

 Generally, the Company receives personal data from the individual directly.
-This may be via a form, or simply in the ordinary course of interaction or communication (such as email or written assessments).
+This may be via a form, or simply in the ordinary course of interaction or communication (such as email or correspondence).